-Of course, majority of the meetings I have are carefully planned and an error margin is taken into account for unplanned meetings.
+Of course, the majority of the meetings I have been carefully planned and an error margin is taken into account for unplanned meetings.

 When I started SPIN Ideas, I read a lot about productivity.
 I still do.
 Even if I am a planner, what I decided from the start is: I will not do the classical to-do list.
 That will drive anyone crazy!